 The volume level is ideal for bedroom practice, you can also use the headphone auxiliary to practice late into the night without anyone complaining.
 There is also a 1/8 inch auxiliary-in to connect modern audio devices.

 Our verdict: Easy to dial in a range of tube-type tones, the Fender Frontman 10G is far from a beginner’s amp.
 With an ideal volume for bedroom practice but a capable 6-inch speaker to help push the dirt and crunchier tones, it’s 10-watts of a sweet choice with an affordable price-tag that brings unbeatable value.
+If you’re looking for the Fender sound, this is the best guitar amp under $100 that will get you to that tone.

 Killer convenience and killer tone